JCVillanova/covinaband.com/articles/DEVELOPMENTSETUP.md

 This should create a new directory inside your current directory that holds a copy of the repository.
 You should only have to do this once; getting a more up to date version after the repository is already cloned only requires you to run `$ git pull` in the terminal.

 ## Yarn
+You will need Node.js installed in order to install Yarn.
+For help on installing Node.js, see their [website](https://nodejs.org/en).

 Yarn is a package manager that handles all of the website's dependencies, making the development process much smoother.
 To see if you have Yarn already, type this into your terminal:
 ```
 $ yarn --version